scikit-learn-contrib/MAPIE/doc/tutorial_classification.rst

-One can notice that the uncertain regions are emphasized by wider boundaries, but without null prediction sets.
+One can notice that the uncertain regions are emphasized by wider boundaries, but without null prediction sets with respect to the first “score” method.

 .. code-block:: python